nczub/SerotoninAI_streamlit/README.md

 ## Batch mode

 In batch mode, you can calculate predictions for multiple molecules.
+The online version of SerotoninAI has limitations based on Streamlit Cloud.
+The local app is much better to use for larger database.

-Please, remember to upload CSV file with column names 'smiles', because based on this system will predict affinity or property.
+Please, remember to upload CSV file with the column names 'smiles', because based on this system will predict affinity or property.

 ## Author